Frikanalen/frikanalen/README.md

 - It would be useful to have programmatically-generated test data for fkweb (so we can test and develop on realistic but anonymous data)
 - It would be very nice to be able to deploy our CRDs directly in the cloud to spin up a full developer instance (using some sort of templating?)
-- We should consider migrating to Istio - because it's, like, super neat

 ## Functional description